fabianmichael/kirby-markdown-field/README.md

 **Known issues of the alpha:**

 - CodeMirror 6 is still in beta.
 Its API might still be subject to minor changes, so this plugin will not officially reach a stable version until CodeMirror 6 does.
-- File/page selector queries are not supported yet.
+- File/page selector queries need some testing.

 Enhanced, extensible Markdown field for Kirby CMS.
 Version 2!